LaxarJS/ax-layer-control/README.md

 # AxLayerControl

-> A layer with stacking and focus-handling, can be used to implement popups/popovers
+> A layer with stacking and focus-handling as an AngularJS directive, for LaxarJS widgets.

 ## Installation